Color Conditional Generation with Sliced Wasserstein Guidance: Experiments

 \textbf{Test set~~} The experiments are conducted on images generated from the first 1000 prompts taken from the ContraStyles dataset \cite{contra_styles}.
 Our color references are 1000 photos from Unsplash Lite \cite{unsplash_lite}.
 We refer to these prompts and photos as the test set.
 A training set is not needed for our algorithm.

+\textbf{Metrics~~} To measure stylization strength, we calculate the Wasserstein-2 distance between color distributions in RGB space.
+Two content-related metrics are based on CLIP embeddings \cite{radford2021learning}.
+CLIP-IQA \cite{wang2022exploring} is a cosine similarity between a generated image and pre-selected anchor vectors that define ``good-looking'' pictures.
+CLIP-T \cite{radford2021learning} is a cosine similarity between CLIP representations of a text prompt and an image generated from this prompt.
+In other words, the CLIP-T score indicates whether a modified sampling process still follows the initial text prompt, while CLIP-IQA measures the overall quality of the pictures.

-\textbf{Baselines~~} As discussed in the Introduction, one could solve the problem of color-conditional generation by first creating an image from a text description and then performing a color transfer with a specialized color-transfer algorithm.
+\textbf{Baselines~~} As discussed earlier, the problem of color-conditional generation can be solved by first creating an image from a text prompt and then performing a color transfer with a specialized color transfer algorithm.
 Therefore, the largest family of baselines consists of algorithms of this kind applied to the output of SD1.5 and SDXL: Histogram matching (hm) \cite{gonzales1977gray}, CT \cite{reinhard2001color}, MKL \cite{pitie2007linear, github_mkl}, WCT2 \cite{yoo2019photorealistic}, PhotoNAS \cite{an2020ultrafast}, PhotoWCT2 \cite{chiu2022photowct2}, ModFlows \cite{larchenko2024color}.
 The baseline ``hm-mkl-hm'' is a combination of histogram matching and MKL taken from the library \cite{plenopticam}.
 In addition, we take three of the currently available baselines for stylized generation: IP-Adapter \cite{ye2023ip}, InstantStyle \cite{wang2024instantstyle}, and RB-Modulation \cite{rout2024rb}, though stylized generation is not exactly the problem we aim to solve.
+While recent work \cite{shum2025color} also proposes an algorithm for color conditional generation with diffusion models, we exclude direct comparisons due to absence of open-source implementation.
 The term \textit{Unconditional} indicates that no post-processing steps or controls were applied.
-We provide CLIP-IQA and CLIP-T metrics for \textit{Unconditional SDXL} and \textit{Unconditional SD1.5} as reference values.
+We provide CLIP-IQA and CLIP-T metrics for \textit{Unconditional SDXL} and \textit{Unconditional SD1.5} as a reference.